-A variety of experiments are now consistent \cite{Fauque2006, Greven2011, Kaminski-diARPES, Hsieh2017, Armitage-Biref, CMVEurophys2014, Shu2018, Kapitulnik1, cmv-kerr, Kapitulnik-galmag, Bourges2021} with the predicted broken symmetry in cuprates, while the broken symmetry relevant to the quantum-fluctuations in the heavy-fermions and other metallic antiferromagnets is of-course obvious.
-Further experiments are required to ascertain the predicted broken symmetry \cite{Zaletel2020,Berg2021} in TBG and TBWSe.
+A variety of experiments are consistent \cite{Fauque2006, Greven2011, Kaminski-diARPES, Hsieh2017, Armitage-Biref, CMVEurophys2014, Shu2018, Kapitulnik1, cmv-kerr, Kapitulnik-galmag, Bourges2021} with the predicted broken symmetry in cuprates, while the broken symmetry relevant to the quantum fluctuations in the heavy fermions and other metallic antiferromagnets is of course obvious.
+Further experiments are required to ascertain the predicted broken symmetry \cite{Zaletel2020,Berg2021} in TBG.
+TBWSe is however a textbook case for an AFM-XY model \cite{ChubukovV2025}.
 The recent verification of the prediction of a specific heat $\propto T \ln T$ close to the fermion density where the loop-current order is extrapolated to turn on as $T \to 0$, gives direct evidence for a quantum-critical point in cuprates \cite{Tailleferspht, Klein2021}.
-The same singularity in the specific heat has earlier been observed at the anti-ferromagnetic criticality in heavy-fermion compounds \cite{HvLRMP2007} and in Fe-based compounds \cite{Hosono-rev}, which show a linear in $T$ resistivity.
-An additional recent feature in all these compounds \cite{Analytis1, Shekhter2018} as well as in TBG \cite{Efetov2021} and TBWSe \cite{Pasupathy2021} is that the resistivity is linear also in an applied magnetic field $|H|$ with magnitude such that the magneto-resistance at $\mu_B |H| = k_BT$ is similar to the zero field resistance at $T$.
-The theory for this phenomena and quantitative comparison with experiments has also been recently given \cite{CMV2022_R_H} based on the theory of the QXY-F model.
+The same singularity in the specific heat has earlier been observed at the antiferromagnetic criticality in heavy-fermion compounds \cite{HvLRMP2007} and in Fe-based compounds \cite{Hosono-rev}, which show a linear-in-$T$ resistivity and in the thermopower in all of them.
+An additional recent feature in all these compounds \cite{Analytis1, Shekhter2018} as well as in TBG \cite{Efetov2021} and TBWSe \cite{Pasupathy2021} is that the resistivity is linear also in an applied magnetic field $|H|$ with magnitude such that the magnetoresistance at $\mu_B |H| = k_BT$ is similar to the zero-field resistance at $T$.
+The theory for this phenomenon and quantitative comparison with experiments has also been recently given \cite{CMV2022_R_H} based on the theory of the QXY-F model.

-Calculations of transport properties at finite temperatures is a hard problem.
-Even in the problem of transport with electron-phonon interactions, in which although everything essential was {\it understood} long ago by Peierls (for a historical review see \cite{Peierls1980}), an exact solution at low temperatures including Umklapp scattering has not been possible, although a detailed formalism was developed by Holstein \cite{Holstein1964}.
+Calculations of transport properties at finite temperatures are a hard problem.
+Even in the problem of transport with electron-phonon interactions, in which everything essential was {\it understood} long ago by Peierls (for a historical review see \cite{Peierls1980}), an exact solution at low temperatures including Umklapp scattering has not been possible, although a detailed formalism was developed by Holstein \cite{Holstein1964}.
 For the Hubbard model in two dimensions, precise results including Umklapp scattering have been found only to second order in the interaction parameter~\cite{MFI, MFII}.